ianthehenry/utf8-parser/README.md

 # Decoding UTF-8 with Parser Combinators: Official Strategy Guide

-This is the code associated with a yet-to-be-published blog post.
+This is the code associated with [this blog post that I wrote](https://ianthehenry.com/2015/1/17/decoding-utf-8/).

-Note that this code is slightly different in a few places from the code I walk through in the blog post.
-As the post is not intended for an audience very familiar with Haskell, it has some functions written out more verbosely than they need to be.
+Note that this code is slightly different in a few places from the code I walk through in the post.
+As the post is intended for an audience less familiar with Haskell, it has some functions written out more verbosely than they need to be.
+It might be interesting to compare the two to see how they differ.
+Or not.

 # Haskell